Edison Bridge (Florida): History

-The bridge at Freemont Street was only intended to be a temporary crossing of the Caloosahatchee River for the Tamiami Trail.
-It was too far east of downtown Fort Myers and was too narrow, making passing difficult.
-A couple of locations were determined as potential sites for a permanent bridge, including Carson Street west of downtown (which would later become the location of the Caloosahatchee Bridge).
-But it was ultimately decided that a new bridge, which would become the Edison Bridge, would connect Fowler Street (east of downtown) with a rerouted portion of the Tamiami Trail (US 41) on the north side.
-After the Edison Bridge opened, the bridge at Freemont Street remained in service as a secondary bridge until 1940, when the wooden structure was destroyed by a fire.
+The East End Bridge was only intended to be a temporary crossing of the Caloosahatchee River for the Tamiami Trail because it was too far east of Downtown Fort Myers and was too narrow, making passing difficult.
+A couple of locations were determined as potential sites for a permanent bridge, including Carson Street west of downtown (which would become the location of the Caloosahatchee Bridge years later).
+But it was ultimately decided that a new bridge, which would become the Edison Bridge, would connect Fowler Street (east of downtown) with a rerouted portion of Tamiami Trail (US 41) on the north side.
+After the Edison Bridge opened, the East End Bridge was closed to vehicular traffic and was later used as a fishing pier.
+The bridge's iron swing span subsequently was sold to Collier County where it operated on the original Goodland Bridge on Marco Island from 1936 to 1975.
+The East End Bridge's remaining wooden structure was destroyed by a fire in 1940.

 The original Edison Bridge carried US 41 from its opening in 1931 up until 1964, when the Caloosahatchee Bridge, a new four-lane high-level fixed bridge, opened just downstream on the other side of downtown.
 US 41 was rerouted onto the new structure, bypassing downtown Fort Myers.
-The route over the Edison Bridge was redesignated as US 41 Bus., but is still considered part of the Tamiami Trail.
+The route over the Edison Bridge was redesignated as US 41 Bus., but is still considered part of Tamiami Trail.